Skip to main content

 The setting seems fitting for a metropolis that is proudly ranked among the world’s most walkable, where residents are champion pedestrians, logging a world-leading average of 10,663 steps daily, according to the latest data from US technology firm Garmin.
 However, that’s far from the only kind of movement that you will find in a city that rarely stands still.

-A vibrant boardwalk has opened between Oil Street and Hoi Yu Street, adding colour to the North Point waterfront
+Building rapport: The vibrant boardwalk between Oil Street and Hoi Yu Street adds colour to the North Point waterfront

-For the old and young, this seaside artery is a lifeline to community and health that offers options given the size of many apartments in the densely populated Hong Kong – which are small by most standards.
-Something is working too.
-It has one of the world’s longest life expectancies, at more than 85 years on average.
-Seniors are projected to make up 36 per cent of the population by 2046, so the newly finished promenade’s role as public infrastructure will only deepen as it connects them to peers and the wider community.
+This seaside artery is a lifeline to community and health for residents old and young.
+Given the size of apartments in densely populated Hong Kong, it is not surprising that access to open air and spaces is working wonders.
+The region has one of the world’s longest life expectancies, at more than 85 years on average.
+And with seniors projected to make up 36 per cent of the population by 2046, the newly finished promenade’s role as public infrastructure will only deepen as it connects them to peers and the wider city.

 “I come here to study,” Rui Zhao, a 24-year-old musicology student at the University of Hong Kong, tells Monocle.
 “It’s free, I don’t have to go to campus and the view is unbeatable,” she adds as she settles down with her computer at a newly installed harbourfront table.

-“We come here so that the children can truly run around,” says one parent, pausing as her children gamely ascend an impressively multicoloured climbing hill.
+“We come here so that the children can truly run around,” says one parent, pausing as her young ones gamely ascend an impressively multicoloured climbing hill.
 “They have space to be kids here,” she says, watching a little cautiously.
 “And I have a moment to breathe.”

 Monocle Cart